 To be eligible for funding candidates must be accepted for PhD study at a UK university.
 Applications must be supported by the candidate’s PhD supervisor.
 Awards will be granted to and administered through the institution, not individual candidates.
 The award will cover costs related to fees and specified living expenses up to a maximum of £17,500 per academic year (pro-rata for part-time students; partial funding is a possibility) and conditional upon the receipt of acceptable annual progress reports.

-For more information please contact Joanne Leach, Secretary to the Trustees, on 07785 792 187 or at firstname.lastname@example.org.
+For more information please contact Joanne Leach, Secretary to the Trustees at firstname.lastname@example.org.